Why is biodiversity important?

 Exploring the science behind biodiversity loss

-Additionally, The Royal Society will also be publishing its own statement on the challenges and opportunities and the way forward for biodiversity early in the New Year.
+Additionally, the Royal Society will also be publishing its own statement on the challenges and opportunities and the way forward for biodiversity later in 2021.